Friday, March 3, 2017

 KRYPTOS - Unaligned letters; Source [1]

 4 ▶ Another abnormality can be found in line 15.
 The 'Y', 'A' and 'R' are not in line with the other characters.
 In the original cipher, their baseline is a little bit above the others (see image on the right).
 Here, i indicated this by making them a little bit larger.
-According to Elonka Dunin [1], Sanborn said the following to these non alignments:
+According to Elonka Dunin [1], Sanborn said the following about these misalignments:

 "This is important"